sourcegraph/handbook/content/ops/finance/arr.md

 ### Procurement Process

-The procurement process should be considered in three stages;
+The procurement process should be considered in three stages:

 a.
 Evaluation stage
 b.
 Go-to-market stage
 c.
 Contract execution

-a.
-Evaluation stage
+#### Evaluation stage

 Best practice procurement processes should commence with the following steps:
 - defining the requirement (e.g. quantity, quality, delivery, timing)
 - assessing other strategies such as utilizing existing period contract arrangements
 - obtaining financial & Legal approval

 Approval Levels

 The table below presents the approval levels required for expenditure, based on $ amounts.
 Amounts below are in US dollars, inclusive of all taxes and charges.
 For procurement that exceeds an annual equivalent of $10,000, the Finance team will complete a PO.

 |Amount (Annual Equivalent)|Approval Required|Recommend Method of Payment|